darkfeline/dantalian/doc/specs.rst

 Tags
 ----

 Files and directories can be assigned any number of tags.
-Tag names must be unique.
-If there's a name/path collision between a directory and tag, the tag takes precedence, and a warning will be raised.
+If there's a path collision between a directory and tag, the tag takes precedence, and a warning will be raised.
 Ideally, hitagiFS will detect when an action will cause this and refuse to perform the action.

 Directory hierarchy
 -------------------